shahd996/rl-baselines3-zoo/README.md

 ## Objective:

 - Confirm findings and comparative analysis conducted in the Policy Gradient Methods literature review report for the ML702 course at MBZUAI.
 - Several plots were generated to confirm the relative performance and convergence rates of the above methods.
-The plots can be found at PLOTS.
+### The plots can be found in the PLOTS folder

 The below details are found in the original repository's README.md file: